-9520 Operator Liability Insurance
+95199520 Operator Liability Insurance

-The operator or any contractor of any oil and gas operation subject to this ordinance shall provide, or cause to be provided, the insurance described below for each well, and shall maintain such insurance until the well is abandoned and the site restored.
+The operator or any contractor of any oil and gas operation subject to this ordinance shall provide, or cause to be provided, the insurance described below for each welloil and gas site during the pendency of oil and gas operations, and shall maintain such insurance until the well is abandoned and the site restored.
 The operator or contractor must provide to the City sufficient documentation that the insurance complies with the minimum requirements and coverage amounts of this Section before a permit may be issued.